Altice Portugal

-Altice Portugal (formerly known as Portugal Telecom or PT) is the largest telecommunications service provider in Portugal.
-Since June 2, 2015, the company has been a wholly owned subsidiary of Altice Europe, a multinational cable and telecommunications company with a presence in France, Israel, Belgium, Luxembourg, Portugal, French West Indies/Indian Ocean Area, the Dominican Republic, and Switzerland.
+Altice Portugal S.A. (formerly known as PT Portugal) is the largest telecommunications service provider in Portugal.
+Since 2 June 2015 the company has been a wholly owned subsidiary of Altice, a multinational cable and telecommunications company with a presence in France, Israel, Belgium, Luxembourg, Portugal, French West Indies/Indian Ocean Area, the Dominican Republic, and Switzerland.
+It currently owns the MEO, Moche and SAPO brands.

 The assets in Portugal were sold to Altice in 2015 per request of Oi SA to reduce debt.
 The African assets were mostly sold for the same reason.

-Portugal Telecom, SGPS SA was split in separate companies: PT Portugal (now Altice Portugal) and Pharol (formerly PT SGPS), which owns a 27,5% stake in Oi.
+The business group formerly called Portugal Telecom, SGPS, SA was divided into PT Portugal SGPS, SA - a company with assets such as MEO - and PT SGPS, a financial holding company with 25.6% of Oi and with a risk investment valued at approximately 900 million euros - which after May 29, 2015 is called Pharol, with headquarters in Amoreiras Plaza.